 If you have prior felony convictions, you face an even greater potential prison sentence if Proposition 200 does not apply.
 The prison range for Possession of Narcotic Drugs can increase from 1-3.75 years to 2.25-15 years, depending on your history.

 Perhaps more importantly than prison or probation, a felony probation is a stain that can never be removed from your record as Arizona has no expungement.
 A felony can lead to the loss of your civil rights, right to possess a firearm, loss of work, and loss of future opportunities.

 You should not face a Possession of Narcotic Drugs charge alone for your possession of heroin case.
-You need an experienced and aggressive team on your side that can tailor a defense that is specific to your case.
+You need an experienced and aggressive Phoenix drug possession attorney on your side that can tailor a defense that is specific to your case.
 Defenses to a Possession of Narcotic Drugs case can include:

 The specific defenses that apply to your case will vary, and so it is important to speak to an attorney as quickly as possible.
 AZ Defenders offer free consultations for those charged with Possession of Narcotic Drugs.
 Schedule your consultation today.